Coenni/oauth2-client/README.md

 # OAuth2 client

+## Update:
+This repository is forked from danielsz/oauth2-client.
+I used this tool in my project and it is needed to add some little useful features so with adding them I think it is more friendly.
+It is added exporting as jar file, reading credentials from properties file, and using custom token url features.
+If you want export/import as jar, run "mvn package", and in covering project you can call easily with 2 lines of code:
+ProtectedResourceManager manager = new ProtectedResourceManager(ProtectedResourceManager.client.getAccessToken());
+String result = ProtectedResourceManager.fetch(ProtectedResourceManager.client, manager, nextId);

 ## Rationale

 Java OAuth2 clients are plentiful.
 Oddly enough, they all seem to focus on the authorization code grant type.
 This library aims to provide a solution for the resource owner password grant type.